ying-tang/help-documentation/_commontech/Customer_3.0.0_Release_Notes.md

  * The Mitaka release introduces the new **aodh** alert service, which will be installed on any environment that has Ceilometer enabled.
  * For more information, please refer to the [OpenStack Mitaka Release Notes](http://releases.openstack.org/mitaka/).

-**Specific OpenStack Services Enabled for every IBM Bluemix Private Cloud 3.0.0 in Mitaka Release:**
+**Specific OpenStack Services Enabled for every IBM Bluemix Private Cloud, Version 3.0.0, in Mitaka Release:**

  * Block Storage API & Extensions (Cinder v2.0)
  * Compute API & Extensions (Nova v2.1)
  * Dashboard (Horizon ) API N/A
  * Identity API & Extensions (Keystone v3.0)